Two Sikh men assaulted in New York in alleged hate crime

 One person has been arrested for hitting the men with a pole and removing their turbans.

-Two Sikh men were assaulted in New York’s Richmond area on Tuesday, the Consulate General of India in the city has said.
-One person has been arrested in connection to the matter which New York Attorney General Letitia James described as a “hateful attack”.
+Two Sikh men were assaulted in New York’s Richmond Hill area on Tuesday, the Consulate General of India in the city has said.
+One person has been arrested in connection with the assault, which New York Attorney General Letitia James described as a “hateful attack”.

-“We are in touch with the community members,” said the Consulate General.
-“Ready to offer all assistance to the victims.”

 The Sikh men were reportedly attacked while they were out for a morning walk, NDTV reported citing local media.
 Two suspects allegedly hit them with a pole and removed their turbans.
 Another Sikh man had been assaulted in the same area on April 4.

+Richmond Hill is home to a large South Asian community, especially people of Indian descent from the Caribbean.

+“We are in touch with the community members,” said the Consulate General of India.
+“Ready to offer all assistance to the victims.”

 New York State Assemblywoman Jenifer Rajkumar said that there has been a 200% rise in hate crimes against the Sikh community in recent years.